-Any recommendations that explore ways establishing a Museum Trust will consider impact and potential mitigation as appropriate and relevant across all protected characteristics.
+Any recommendations that explore ways of looking at how partners, locally, including the private sector, can work together in tackling homelessness and will consider impact and potential mitigation as appropriate and relevant across all protected characteristics.
 Impact assessments will be integral to any reports including actions plans.